wq/wq/docs/app/outbox.js.md

 [wq/outbox.js]

-**wq/outbox.js** is a [wq.app] module providing a locally cached "outbox" of synced form entries for submission to a web service.
-Unlike other similar libraries, wq.app does not attempt to immediately and transparently transmit local changes to model data.
-This is by design.  wq/outbox.js is meant to be used in offline-capable mobile applications that require explicit control over when and how local changes are "synced" to the server.
+**wq/outbox.js** is a [wq.app] module providing a locally cached "outbox" of unsynced form entries for submission to a web service.  wq/outbox.js integrates well with [wq/model.js], which provides a lightweight model layer for client-side rendering.
+However, unlike other similar libraries, wq/model.js does not attempt to immediately and transparently transmit local changes to model data back to the server.
+This is by design: wq/outbox.js is meant to be used in offline-capable mobile applications that require explicit control over when and how local changes are "synced" to the server.

 That said, it is possible to configure [wq/app.js] to automatically `sync()` the outbox periodically, thus providing a relatively seamless online/offline experience.
-Nevertheless, changes to data will not be reflected in the stored models until the outbox is successfully synced.
+Since changes to data will not be reflected in the stored models until the outbox is successfully synced, it is common to display the contents of the outbox at the top of model list views and/or in a separate screen.

 > Note: wq/outbox.js is a new module in wq.app 0.8.0.
 In wq.app 0.7.4 and earlier, the outbox functionality was embedded within wq/store.js.
 See the [0.7 docs] for the old API.